 - A reliable meat thermometer

-- Heavy duty aluminum foil (if you intend to wrap your ribs)
+- Heavy-duty aluminum foil (if you intend to wrap your ribs)

-- Barbecue Sauce
+- Barbecue sauce

 - A large knife

 This method can be used with spareribs or baby back ribs.
 Spareribs are meatier and will take about 4 to 5 hours depending on your grill.
-Baby back ribs will take between 3 to 4 hours to cook.Continue to 2 of 10 below.
+Baby back ribs will take between 3 to 4 hours to cook.

-To remove the... membrane from the rack take a blunt knife (like a butter or table knife) and slip it under the membrane along the end bone.
+To remove the membrane from the rack, take a blunt knife (like a butter or table knife) and slip it under the membrane along the end bone.
 Move the knife around a little to loosen the membrane so you can get a good grip on it.
 The membrane is a slippery skin, so grab it with a paper towel and you shouldn't have any trouble lifting it right off.
 With a little practice, you will be doing this so quick and easily that you won't think twice about it.

 With the membrane off, inspect the rack and remove any loose meat.
 This will only dry out on the grill so you don't want it on there.
 What you want is a good, clean rack of ribs that is square and even.
-If you are using spareribs you might need to do a little more trimming.Continue to 3 of 10 below.
+If you are using spareribs you might need to do a little more trimming.

 A good rack of ribs deserves a good rub.
 Applying a spice mixture to the surface of the ribs is going to put a lot of flavor into the meat and prepares the surface for a light crust.
 Use your favorite rib rub.
 Spread the rub on the ribs generously.
-The amount that sticks is the amount you need so let the ribs decide how much rub they get.
+The amount that sticks is the amount you need, so let the ribs decide how much rub they get.
 Sprinkle the rub over the entire surface of the ribs, back, and front, as well as the edges around the rack.

-You can put the rub on the ribs in advance to let... the flavor sink in, but don't do it too early.
+You can put the rub on the ribs in advance to let the flavor sink in, but don't do it too early.
 The rub is dry and isn't going to magically melt into the meat much more than the surface.
-Also, if you put the rub on too early the spices tend to "cure" the surface a little and give the ribs a ham-like flavor.Continue to 4 of 10 below.
+Also, if you put the rub on too early, the spices tend to "cure" the surface a little and give the ribs a ham-like flavor.

-Preparing the Charcoal Grill - Barbecue Ribs on a Charcoal Grill
+Preparing the Charcoal Grill

 Now it's time to turn your charcoal grill into a smoker.
 This is easily done with two disposable aluminum pans.
-These should be about half the size of your charcoal grill.
-One of these pans will act as a drip pan that helps hold the charcoal in place and keeps dripping away from the fire.
+They should be about half the size of your charcoal grill.
+One of these pans will act as a drip pan that helps hold the charcoal in place and keeps drippings away from the fire.
 The other pan will be filled with water to add moisture to your grill and to help regulate the temperature.

 Once the charcoal is lit, place one of the aluminum pans on the coal grate and pour the charcoal on the other side.
 You might need to bend the pan a little to fit it properly.

-Now, it's time add the wood.
+Now, it's time to add the wood.
 The wood is important for creating the smoke.
 We suggest large wood chunks since it will take longer to burn and provide smoke as you need it.
 Use several chunks for a good smoke supply.

 Return the cooking grate and place the second aluminum pan on it, directly over the charcoal.
 Fill with as much water as it can hold.
 The goal is to keep the grill at a consistent and low temperature (around 250 F/120 C).
 The water will steam away slowly and you shouldn't need to add more water, but keep an eye on it.